 Kilmartin Museum can be found in the village of Kilmartin, some eight miles north of Lochgilphead.
 The village lies at the heart of Kilmartin Glen, the nearest that mainland Scotland has to offer to a theme park of ancient (and not so ancient) history.
-Within six miles of the village there are over eight hundred ancient monuments of a wide variety of types, and Kilmartin House Museum is the ideal base from which to set out to explore them.
+Within six miles of Kilmartin there are over eight hundred ancient monuments of a wide variety of types, and Kilmartin House Museum is the ideal base from which to set out to explore them.
 Ambitious plans are in place for a major redevelopment of the museum, but for the moment it is as shown here.

 The museum stands on the west side of the main road passing through the village, immediately north of Kilmartin Church.
 The location is no coincidence.
 The main museum building, Kilmartin House, was built in 1789 to serve as a manse for the church's predecessor, built on the same site as the one you can see, and visit, today.
 Kilmartin House Trust was founded in 1994 to preserve, interpret and display archaeological artefacts.
 The trust's mission statement goes on to say: "we use the collections and the local archaeological and natural heritage to inspire, educate and enrich peoples lives and to ensure the future preservation of this important landscape."